bodsch/docker-icinga2/README.md

 If you want to use something stable, please use a [Taged Version](https://github.com/bodsch/docker-icinga2/tags) or an [Branch](https://github.com/bodsch/docker-icinga2/branches) like `1712` or `1801`

 # side-channel / custom scripts
-if use need some enhancements, you can add some (bash) scripts and add them via volume to the conatiner:
+if use need some enhancements, you can add some (bash) scripts and add them via volume to the container:

 ```bash
 --volume=/${PWD}/tmp/test.sh:/init/custom.d/test.sh